Nintendo Switch 2: Rumors, specs & price speculation

 Joel Loynds

-The Nintendo Switch was released all the way back in 2017 after the Wii U failed to make a splash, and support for the 3DS began to dry up.
+The Nintendo Switch was released back in 2017 after the Wii U failed to make a splash, and support for the 3DS began to dry up.
 What resulted was the Nintendo Switch, which took the best lessons from the Wii U and the 3DS.

-But, with the Switch reaching its seventh birthday, Nintendo is preparing a successor to the Switch.
-With rumors regularly surfacing online, we’ve scoured the internet for the latest on a potential Switch 2, which might give handhelds like the Steam Deck a run for their money once released.
+But, with the Switch well into its seventh anniversary, Nintendo is preparing a successor.
+With rumors regularly surfacing online, we’ve scoured the internet for the latest on a potential Switch 2, which might give handhelds like the Steam Deck a run for their money.

 Other reports claim that the Switch is already in the hands of game developers, having shown off titles in the works at Gamescom.
 The titles that were allegedly shown off include the Unreal Engine 5 Matrix Awakens demo, in addition to a souped-up version of Zelda: Breath of the Wild.